-11 Standout Episodes From 'Modern Family's 11 Season-Run (VIDEOS)
+11 Standout Episodes From 'Modern Family's 11 Season-Run (VIDEO)

 The Modern Family cast and crew re-upped their contracts last year to grant us an 11th and final season of the ABC comedy.
-Now that it's underway, it’s almost time to say goodbye to the fam … at least, of course, until the inevitable reboot or revival.
+And now, it’s almost time to say goodbye to the fam… at least, of course, until the inevitable reboot or revival.

-Before Modern Family finishes its victory lap in April, revisit 11 of the best episodes right here.
+Before Modern Family finishes its victory lap tonight, revisit 11 of the best episodes right here.

 “Pilot” (Season 1, Episode 1)